 WBFSH 2019 ranking: 1st

-The Irish Sport Horse’s competition record is second to none with it having been placed 1st in the WBFSH rankings in all but four years since 2006, having being ranked 2nd in three out of those four years too.
+The Irish Sport Horse’s competition record is second to none with it having been placed 1st in the WBFSH rankings in all but four years since 2006, and ranking 2nd in three out of those four years too.

 Irish Sport Horse facts